Healthy Living

 5. Know how to operate machinery properly.

-From your lawnmower to your chainsaw, it’s important to make sure you know how to operate any equipment before turning it on.
+From your gas-powered or riding mower to your chainsaw as well as your power tools, it’s important to make sure you know how to operate any equipment before turning it on.
 Thousands of people end up in emergency rooms each year because of accidents with yard and garden tools.
 Read the manual and wear the appropriate protective gear.

 6. Remain aware of wildlife.

 Snakes can be hiding anywhere — from tall weeds to a box in your garage — so always be on alert.
 If you’re bitten by a poisonous snake or one you think might be poisonous, call 911 immediately.
 It’s also important to take care to avoid bug bites.
 Insects like mosquitoes are a nuisance, but they also carry disease.
-Wear bug spray when you work outside.
-Disinfect any bug bites when you come inside and see your doctor if you develop severe symptoms
+Wear insect repellant when you work outside.
+Disinfect any bug bites when you come inside, and see your doctor if you develop severe symptoms

 7. Understand which “weeds” are toxic.